 Usually it’s tougher going up a mountain, especially if you’re not prepared, and yet I had all the gear, well aside from wrist guards and a butt shield!
 In any case, I was prepared to go down.

 My breath chilled before my eyes and I summoned the drive to pick myself up once again.
 The mountain hadn’t beaten me yet but it had been a long day full of falls on my first snowboarding adventure.
 The first ten or fifteen were no problem to bounce up from.
 But now as the tally closed in on three figures, I looked at that night sky and thought about little more than a comfy sofa and some hot food.

 Pulling my knees in tight towards myself, I pulled my goggles back down and made some cursory checks to check the coast was clear.
 With a quick tighten of the abs, I pressed my feet down hard and lunged my body forward.

 Within a moment I was gliding across the snow, my ears prickling to the soft crunch of powder and ice.
 It reached a crescendo as I picked up speed and saw the mountainside valley open up in front of me.
-Trying not to be awestruck by how cool I actually felt at that moment, I banked the memory in the chasm of things travel has given me and plowed forth.
+Trying not to be awestruck by how cool I actually felt at that moment (pun totally intended), I banked the memory in the bottomless pit of things travel has given me and plowed forth.

 Faster and faster, flashing downhill, fellow riders appearing in my peripherals.
 Determined not to bail in fright, I continued downwards, slipping in and out of the gaps that presented themselves.
 I watched each daunting corner loom and then vanish as quickly as the next one emerged.